Viktoria Kis - Acting Project Lead

 Jennifer Cannon – Project Assistant

 Shinyoung joined the OECD in 2013 and is currently leading two projects: Teachers and Leaders in Vocational Education and Training (VET) and Building Skills for All in England: Enhancing the Basic Skills of Adults in Work.
 She has extensive experience in education and skills, focusing on vulnerable groups such as migrants, children and youths, women and low-skilled workers.
 She is the author of Unlocking the Potential of Migrants through VET: Cross-country Analysis and co-author of the review of Vocational Education and Training in Sweden published in March 2019.
-She is also the lead author of the OECD Skills Strategy Diagnostic Report: Korea (OECD, 2015), which analyses 12 key challenges of the country's skills system.
-She also co-authored Perspectives on Global Development 2017: International Migration in a Shifting World (OECD, 2016) and How Immigrants Contribute to Developing Countries' Economies (OECD, 2018).
+She is also the lead author of the OECD Skills Strategy Diagnostic Report: Korea (OECD, 2015) and co-authored Perspectives on Global Development 2017: International Migration in a Shifting World (OECD, 2016) and How Immigrants Contribute to Developing Countries' Economies (OECD, 2018).
 Prior to joining the OECD, Ms Jeon worked at the International Labour Organization both in Geneva and Jakarta.
-She co-authored Skills for Green Jobs (ILO, 2011), which synthesises 21 country reports on how skills and occupations change in the transition towards the green economy.
+She co-authored Skills for Green Jobs (ILO, 2011).
 She holds both a Masters and PhD in Development Economics from the Graduate Institute of International and Development Studies, Geneva, and is a graduate of the Department of Education at Seoul National University, Korea.

 Malgorzata Kuczera - Project Manager of country studies of apprenticeship